MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

 ## Configure your application

-Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
+Applications for both C# and Python have been provided.
 Both apps feature the same functionality.
 First, you'll complete some key parts of the application to enable using your Azure OpenAI resource.

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/02-nlp-azure-openai** folder and expand the **CSharp** or **Python** folder depending on your language preference.
-Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
+1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/02-azure-openai-api** folder and expand the **CSharp** or **Python** folder depending on your language preference.
+Each folder contains the language-specific files for an app into which you're going to integrate Azure OpenAI functionality.
 2. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
 Then install the Azure OpenAI SDK package by running the appropriate command for your language preference:

     **C#**:

     ```
-    dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.9
+    dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14
     ```

     **Python**:

     ```
-    pip install openai==1.2.0
+    pip install openai==1.13.3
     ```

 3. In the **Explorer** pane, in the **CSharp** or **Python** folder, open the configuration file for your preferred language